Hello, and welcome to FMH. We’re glad you decided to join us.

 We are ready!
 Are you?
 Our team has made sure our facilities are as safe as can be.

-On Sunday, October 4, First Methodist will begin in-person worship with our traditional service Downtown at 11:00 a.m.,The Source at 11:11 a.m. on the West Campus, and Altar-Umoja, our contemporary African infused service, will also resume live services on the West Campus at 11:00 a.m.
+On Sunday, March 14, First Methodist will begin in-person worship with our traditional service 9:00 a.m. on the West Campus and Downtown at 11:00 a.m.
+Our contemporary African infused service, will also resume live services on the West Campus at 11:00 a.m.
 Of course, for those who choose to worship online, everything First Methodist does online will continue.

 - Masks will be required of anyone in the buildings.